FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 At this point, my head is swimming but when the going gets tough, the tough bang their brain against it until something clicks.
 Thankfully shortly after that mess, a table is included that starts to help make some more sense.
 This table dictates where in the file specific header information lives.
 At this point, I thought, I am going to need to write some code to be able to understand any of this.

-According to the doc the first 100 bytes of the fill will be the file's header which is explicitly sectioned into 23 pieces.
+According to the doc the first 100 bytes of the file will be the header which is explicitly sectioned into 23 pieces.
 So lets start writing some code.

 First, we need to create a database file.
 There are many methods to do this but I used the [DB Browser for SQLite](http://sqlitebrowser.org/) to create mine.